 The importance of having an annual boiler services is overlooked and too many people don’t have their boilers checked regularly.
 Here’s 5 reasons to book an annual boiler service.

-Woods Building Maintenance are a planned and reactive maintenance company based in Wakefield, West Yorkshire.
-We offer a wide range of planned and reactive maintenance services to both domestic and commercial properties throughout the North of England.
+Woods Building Maintenance are a reactive maintenance company based in Wakefield, West Yorkshire.
+We offer a wide range of reactive maintenance services to both domestic and commercial properties throughout the North of England.
 Our maintenance services are available 24/7, 365 days a year supported by our own 24/7 helpdesk.

 Our services include: